Reactions to the assassination of Qasem Soleimani: U.S. general public

 Characterization of the attack as "murder", "assassination", or an "act of war", led to some controversy and debate.
 Jan Goldman of The Citadel, The Military College of South Carolina, a leading expert on the role of ethics in intelligence operations, argued that the attack met the criteria for "assassination", adding that "killing anyone on foreign soil that is not a battlefield could be considered unethical".
 Peter Singer, Australian moral philosopher and professor of bioethics at Princeton University, concluded that if the attack counts as an act of war, then Trump did not have the authority to order it, otherwise, "as an extrajudicial assassination that was not necessary to prevent an imminent attack, it was both illegal and unethical".

 The hashtags #WorldWarIII and #WWIII trended on social media, along with concerns that the military draft might be reinstated.
 Many Internet memes on the topic became popular on sites such as Twitter and TikTok.
 The U.S. Selective Service System website crashed with many looking for information on draft requirements and exemptions.
 The agency attributed the crash to "the spread of misinformation".

 Members of Catholic communities in the United States particularly raised concerns about its morality.
 Sojourners Community leader Jim Wallis called the attack "not justifiable" and "immoral".

 Documentary film director and activist Michael Moore opposed the assassination.
 Hollywood actors Rose McGowan and John Cusack criticized Trump's airstrike, with McGowan describing Americans as "being held hostage by a terrorist regime," while Cusack remarked that Trump was in "full fascist 101 mode."

+An Associated Press poll found that only 41% of Americans supported the killing of Soleimani.
+An USA Today–Ipsos poll, found that 55% of Americans said they believe that the U.S. is less safe because of the killing of Soleimani.